Quickstart

 You will create a project, store an encrypted secret, register a machine via bootstrap, grant that machine access to the secret, and fetch the value with the SDK.
 The whole flow takes about five minutes once you have an account.

-Sign up at app.sikkerkey.com/register with email or GitHub, verify your email, and continue.
+Sign up at app.sikkerkey.com/register with your email, GitHub or Google account.

 1. Create a project

 After login you land on the Overview page.
-On the Projects card in the right column, click the + icon to open the new project dialog.
+On the Projects card in the right column, click the + icon and choose New project.
 Give it a name (e.g. "production") and create.
 The project appears in the sidebar under Projects.

 2. Create a secret